 Tip #1: Download the Transit app.

-The app says the bus will arrive at 8:30, so you get to the stop at 8:29...but it’s already left without you.
+The app says the bus will arrive at 8:30, so you get to the stop at 8:29...but the bus has already left without you.

 Tip #3: Run.